 Leadership and Overall Management

-The leadership of the P&A envisions and implements the philosophy, principles, and values contained in the Standards.
-The vision is integrated into all P&A operations.
-It is reflected throughout agency policies and procedures.
+The P&A leadership envisions and implements the philosophy, principles, and values contained in the Standards.
+The vision is integrated into all P&A operations, activities, policies, and procedures.

-The P&A is a leader in the disability rights movement in the state.
+The P&A is a leader in the disability rights movement in its state or territory.
+Authentic and diverse stakeholder community partnerships are evident throughout the work of the P&A.

-The P&A is a leader in the vigorous enforcement of laws protecting the civil and human rights of people with disabilities in its state.
+The P&A is a leader in the vigorous enforcement of laws protecting the civil, legal, and human rights of people with disabilities in its state/territory, with a particular focus on individuals experiencing the greatest degree of discrimination and marginalization.

-The P&A puts forward a vision of a society where people with disabilities have equality of opportunity and are able to participate fully in community life by exercising choice and self-determination.
+The P&A puts forward a vision of an equitable society where people with disabilities have equality of opportunity and are able to participate fully in community life by exercising choice and self-determination.

-The P&A is a leader in its community in terms of hiring, retaining and promoting individuals with disabilities.
+The P&A is a leader in its community in terms of hiring, retaining and promoting individuals with disabilities that represent the diversity of the state, and is connected to the BIPOC, LGBTQIA+ and other significantly marginalized communities.

-The P&A leadership is actively involved in priority-setting and the priorities reflect the needs of people with disabilities in the state.
+The P&A leadership is actively involved in priority-setting, and the advocacy priorities are driven by the needs of people with disabilities in the state/territory.

 Management works with the governing authority to ensure that the P&A:

-possesses resources necessary to protect and advocate for the human, legal and civil rights of people with disabilities in the state.
+Meets all the federal requirements of a P&A

-has the capacity to provide all the functions of a P&A outlined in NDRN membership agreement.
+Possesses resources necessary to protect and advocate for the human, legal, and civil rights of all people with disabilities in the state

-maintains its independence from service-providing agencies,
+Has the capacity to provide all the functions of a P&A outlined in P&A Standards

-meets all the federal requirements of a P&A.
+Maintains its independence from service-providing agencies

-periodically assesses risk related to governance, employees, volunteers, fiscal operations, grants management, and related issues.
+Periodically assesses risk related to governance, employees, volunteers, fiscal operations, grants management, and related matters

-develops diverse funding sources to support its work.
+Develops diverse funding sources to support its work

-The program is structured to support effective legal and rights advocacy.
+The P&A programs are structured to support effective and equitable legal and rights advocacy.

-Supervisory relationships are clearly outlined.
-There is a clear division and distribution of authority and responsibility within the P&A.
+Supervisory relationships are well-defined, with a clear division and distribution of authority and responsibility within the P&A.

-Management staff receives management training.
+Management staff receives relevant management trainings, including but not limited to training on racial equity and prevention of sexual harassment.

-The P&A agency has policies in line with federal and state laws to protect the confidentiality of the clients and other individuals that contact the organization.
+The P&A establishes and implements policies aligned with federal and state laws and professional responsibility rules to protect the confidentiality of its clients and other individuals who contact the organization.

-Required federal and state reports are submitted accurately and on time to appropriate agencies.
+Required federal and state reports are submitted accurately and timely to appropriate agencies.

-The P&A maintains a written manual(s) that outlines agency policies and procedures.
+The P&A establishes and implements fiscal, personnel, communications, and other policies consistent with these Standards.
+Such policies comply with federal and state requirements.
+The program maintains a written manual(s) that outlines agency policies and procedures.

-Non-profit P&As maintain property insurance, professional liability insurance, including Error and Omissions fidelity bond coverage for all employees, and Directors and Officers insurance that covers the Board of Directors.
+Nonprofit P&As maintain property insurance, professional liability insurance, including Errors and Omissions fidelity bond coverage for all employees, and directors and officers’ insurance covering the board of directors.

-The program has a written policy regarding conflicts of interest as pertaining to governing board members, advisory council members, staff, volunteers, contract workers and management.
+The P&A has written policies regarding conflicts of interest and client confidentiality pertinent to governing board members, advisory council members, staff, volunteers, and contract workers.

 Fiscal Management

-The program is managed by sound fiscal principles, and follows federal guidelines required by each funding agency.
-Accurate fiscal information and documentation of revenues and expenses is maintained for purposes of proper allocation, analysis, and required financial reporting.
+The program is managed by sound fiscal principles, experienced fiscal staff, and follows federal guidelines required by each funding agency.
+Accurate fiscal information and documentation of revenues, expenses, and staff time is maintained for purposes of proper allocation, analysis, and required financial reporting.

-The availability of financial information assists the governing authority and management to maintain financial soundness and to achieve programmatic objectives.
-Management and the governing authority ensure that program funds are spent and accounted for in ways that fully meet the program's responsibility to its clients, funding sources, and the public.
+Accurate financial information is available to assist the governing authority and management in maintaining financial soundness and achieving programmatic objectives.
+Management and the governing authority ensure that program funds are spent and accounted for in an equitable manner that fully meets the P&A’s responsibility to its clients, funding sources, and the public.

 The P&A’s compliance with the following statements ensures fiduciary responsibility and internal controls: